 Mexico may be known for its attractive sandy beaches, exotic cuisine and friendly and welcoming people.
 More recently, Mexico is also known for its great technological expertise.
 Its growth kicked off in the 1980s and 90s when large American manufacturers set base to take advantage of the large pool of cheap labor, geographical position as a near-shore country, and easy transportation to the world markets.

 However, with the entry of China into the global scene during the late 80’s and 90s, Mexico was hit hardest as the dominant manufacturing companies moved their plants to the Asian nation due to the availability of lower wages.
 Some auto companies hired some of the jobless people, but more efforts were needed to bridge this gap.
 It was then that tech start-ups were introduced after a study was conducted on how to create employment for the skilled population.
 The country has since reported tremendous growth in the tech industry, now dubbed as the next Silicon Valley.
-Today, international business leaders, global corporations, technology companies and investors are looking in this country as the next IT power.
-The coming text further explains why it has emerged as a global player in the tech industry.
+Today, international business leaders, global corporations, technology companies and investors are looking at Mexico as the next IT power, emerging as a global player in the tech industry.

 The country’s geographic position is another bonus as it shares time zones and a border with the United States.
 It allows North American companies to trade efficiently with the country; in fact, more firms prefer outsourcing manufacturing expertise, business processing, and IT support to Mexico.
 According to the companies, the nation makes an excellent near-shore source of business due to the growing ITO ad BPO revenue and a large pool of IT and software professionals.
 The North American Free Trade Agreement has made trade associations between the two countries pretty smooth.
 NAFTA ensures US and Canadian firms trading benefits while maintaining full copyright and patent protection for their products.